Rosacea symptoms & treatment

 - Urea

-Medications
+Medications for rosacea

-Prescription drugs for rosacea include:
+Prescription medications for rosacea include:

 - Oral acne medicine: If you have severe rosacea that doesn't respond to other medications, your doctor may prescribe a more powerful oral acne medication that also helps clear up acne-like lesions of rosacea.

-Laser treatment
+Laser treatment for rosacea

-If thickened skin (phyma) needs to be removed your dermatologist may refer you to a dermatologic surgeon.
+If thickened skin (phyma) needs to be removed, your dermatologist may refer you to a dermatologic surgeon.
 Surgery to remove phyma is complex.
 It often requires using different procedures to remove the excess skin and reshape the nose or other area of your face.

-How to reduce flare-ups
+How to reduce rosacea flare-ups

 Rosacea rash flare-ups are common, but there are many ways you can minimize their severity or reduce their frequency.
+Rosacea self-care tips include:

-Find your triggers
+- Find and avoid your rosacea triggers

-Protect your skin from the sun
+- Protect your skin from the sun

 Get care